 Students are responsible for ensuring the University has accurate information regarding a student's name, address, and contact information.
-If any personal information changes for a student, such as Address/Phone/Email/Employer, the student must submit updated information to the VP of Educational Operations.
+If any personal information changes for a student, such as Address/Phone/Email/Employer, the student must submit updated information to the academic or operational administrators.
 To request a name change to a student's academic record the following information must be provided:

-- o A notarized letter requesting the name change - Driver's License or other Government Issued ID reflecting the name change.
+- A notarized letter requesting the name change - o Driver's License or other Government Issued ID reflecting the name change.